Digimon World Maeson

 - Also fixed an issue with three evolutive Items that did not work as intended.

-- Based on feedback, the Minigame for Monochromon’s shop was tweaked in order to reduce the money goal that the original game in order to make it less dependant on luck.
+- Based on feedback, the Minigame for Monochromon’s shop was tweaked in order to reduce the money goal that the original game in order to make it less dependent on luck.
 There’s an optional patch to restore the original value.

 - Based on feedback, a few Items had their fishing bait data tweaked, and an oversight related to this that affected a small handful of Items was also corrected, so now all Food Items work as they should when used as bait.